 S.No.
-Name Author(S) Publisher

-1 Techniques in Seed Science Agrawal PK & South Asian Publication

-and Technology Dadlani M.

-2 Techniques of Developing Kumar JC & Agro Botanical Publication

-Hybrids in Vegetable Crops Dhaliwal MS
+Name Author(S) Publisher 1 Techniques in Seed Science Agrawal PK & South Asian Publication and Technology Dadlani M. 2 Techniques of Developing Kumar JC & Agro Botanical Publication 1 rigio Botanicai i doncation Hybrids in Vegetable Crops Dhaliwal MS The state of the s

-Course Code AGR579 Course Title Post H arvest Technology of vegetable crops Type Course Theory & Practical LTP 201 Credits 3 (2 +1) Course Pre-requisite B.Sc (A Agriculture) Course Objective To edu cate principles and practices of processing of vegetable crops (CO) Course Outcomes CO1 On completion of course the students will be able to Understand technologies of post-harvest technology and its role in providing technologies of post-harvest technology and its fole in providing better quality produce to the consumer CO2 Understand importance of prevention of losses Understand functional foods and nutraceuticals CO3 Students will be aware about the importance of Marketing linkage for fresh produce and processed products
+Course Code AGR579

+Course Title Post Harvest Technology of vegetable crops

+Type Course Theory & Practical

+LTP 201

+Credits 3(2+1)

+Course Pre-requisite B.Sc (A Agriculture)

+Course Objective To edu cate principles and practices of processing of vegetable crops

+(CO)

+Course Outcomes CO1 On completion of course the students will be able to Understand

+technologies of post-harvest technology and its role in providing

+better quality produce to the consumer

+CO2 Understand importance of prevention of losses Understand

+functional foods and nutraceuticals

+CO3 Students will be aware about the importance of Marketing

+linkage for fresh produce and processed products